MorielHarush/morielharush.github.io/_posts/2026-02-23-trusted-by-default-dangerous-by-design.md

 ### The Attack Surface Nobody's Mapping

-If you think about it, this is a dream scenario for an attacker:
+If you're an attacker, this is basically the dream scenario:

-1. **Low barrier to entry** — just open a PR.
+**Low barrier to entry.** Just open a PR.
 No need to compromise credentials, social-engineer maintainers, or hijack packages.

-2. **High privilege execution** — CI runners typically have access to secrets, signing keys, and deployment credentials.
+**High privilege execution.** CI runners typically have access to secrets, signing keys, and deployment credentials.

-3. **Low detection probability** — security scanners focus on `src/`, not `tools/` or `examples/`.
+**Low detection probability.** Security scanners focus on `src/`, not `tools/` or `examples/`.
 Code review on PRs rarely scrutinizes filenames.

-4. **Plausible deniability** — a weird filename could be dismissed as an accident or encoding issue.
+**Plausible deniability.** A weird filename could be dismissed as an accident or encoding issue.

-5. **Massive blast radius** — one compromised CI pipeline can taint every artifact the project produces.
+**Massive blast radius.** One compromised CI pipeline can taint every artifact the project produces.

 This is the software supply chain equivalent of walking in through the service entrance while everyone's guarding the lobby.